cyber-boost/helix/legal/pp.md

 ### 11.01 GDPR Compliance (EEA/UK Residents)
 For individuals in the European Economic Area (EEA) or United Kingdom:
-- **Legal Basis**: Processing is based on contractual necessity (e.g., Symor Software License Agreement), legitimate interests, legal obligations, or consent.
+- **Legal Basis**: Processing is based on contractual necessity (e.g., Helix Software License Agreement), legitimate interests, legal obligations, or consent.
 - **Data Protection Rights**: You have rights to access, rectify, erase, restrict, or port Your data, and to object to processing.
 - **Supervisory Authority**: You may lodge complaints with Your local data protection authority.